 On 1 September 2019, the new Insurance Law No. 125 of 2019 has been issued and is effective from 28 August 2019.
 This law supersedes the Law No. 24 of 1961.
-The Executive Regulations of the new Law have not been issued yet.
+On 11 March 2022, the Executive Regulations of Law No. 125 of 2019 regarding the Regulation of Insurance were issued.
+All entities subject to the provisions of Article 2 of Law No. 125 of 2019 regarding the Regulation of Insurance shall regularize their status in accordance with the provisions of the Law and such regulations within one year from the publish date of such Resolution.